bra1nDump/ai-task-vscode/documents/backlog.md

 - Only provide certain lines as potential starts and finishes for the range

 # Done

+- release a windows compatible version
+- kick off multi file editing with all tabs up for modification after a command with input

 - Migrate from open the eye to hillicon for demos to be free
 - Reach out to people from the meetup to try the extension, schedule demos